 REMA patches, the most commonly available in bicycle shops, have a peculiarity that not all have.
-Their black center section exudes a brown gas that discolors light colored tire casings in daylight.
-This causes the brown blotches often seen on sidewalls of light colored tires.
+Their black center section exudes a brown gas that discolors light-colored tire casings in daylight.
+This causes the brown blotches often seen on sidewalls of light-colored tires.

-Assuming a patch was properly installed, it may still leak after a few miles, if used immediately after patching.
+Assuming that a patch was properly installed, it may still leak after a few miles, if used immediately after patching.
 Because tubes are generally smaller than the inside of the tire to prevent wrinkles on installation, they stretch on inflation, as does the patch.
 The stretched tube under the patch wants to shrink away from the patch, and because there is no holding force from inflation pressure at the hole, the tube can gradually peel away from the patch starting at the hole, while the tube under the remainder of the patch is pressed against it by air pressure.

 Flexing of rolling bias ply tires also loosens patches.
 Laying a standard 3.5x2 inch paper business card between tire and tube will show how severe this action is.
-After a hundred miles or so, the card will have been shredded into millimeter size confetti.
+After a hundred miles or so, the card will have been shredded into millimeter-size confetti.

 If the puncture is a 'snake bite', chances of a leak are greater.
 Pinch flats from insufficient inflation or overload are called snake bites because they usually cause two holes that roughly approximate the fang marks of a snake.
 Although a single patch will usually cover both holes, these will be closer to the edge of the patch and have a shorter separation path to its edge.